duckietown/docs-learning_materials/book/learning_materials/82_SLAM/50_future_of_slam.md

 <figure class="flow-subfigures">
     <figcaption> An example to show prior knowledge would help SLAM</figcaption>
     <figure>
-        <figcaption>What sould help SLAM</figcaption>
+        <figcaption> An example to show prior knowledge would help SLAM</figcaption>
         <img style='width:20em; height:auto' src="figures/semantic.png"/>
     </figure>
 </figure>

-TODO(DONE): Figures showing the images from the slides and legends describing what would help the SLAM system in the image
+In the above figures, if the robot's already had some prior knowldege indicating the bridge is not safe enough, decided to not pass the bridge or in the left figure if you could recognize the material of the objects such as the glass wall, would avoid the robot to collide with the wall.

 ## The road to Spatial AI
 As we have seen, current SLAM solutions have some issues, and SLAM still needs some work on.
-A recent paper from A. Davison (TODO cite paper properly) introduced a new term: "*Spatial AI*".
+A recent paper <cite>FutureMapping by Andrew Davison, 2018</cite> introduced a new term: "*Spatial AI*".
 This paper describes considerations on where SLAM should be heading, and what we should aim at having.

 ### What is Spatial AI
 Even though "Spatial AI" is a new term, it is not far from being simply a rebranding of what is also called "Semantic SLAM".